WorldofKerry/Python2Verilog/README.md

 I recommend [EDA Playground](https://edaplayground.com/) for testing the verilog code.

-`python3 -m pytest --verbose` to run tests / regenerate files.
+`python3 -m pytest --verbose` to run tests / regenerate most of the files [here](tests/parsers/data/generator/)

 `python3 tests/parsers/new_generator.py` to create new test case and prepare template Python file.